sociomantic-tsunami/cachalot/README.rst

 Internal `cachalot` user
 ========================

-As part of base image generation, user named `cachalot` will be created.
+As part of development base image generation (`develbase`), user named `cachalot` will be created.
 It is intended to be used to run tests without accidental root access which may affect the result.

 This user is added to sudoers with a permission to run any sudo command without a password.
 This is primarily to be able to install new packages as part of the